-If youve ever caught sight of yourself in a tux or are particularly partial to a Martini, you may think that youre practically halfway to becoming the perfect James Bond.
-However, a new TV series, Channel 4's Spies is proving that espionage is far tougher, and nowhere near as glamorous, as Sean Connery, Roger Moore and Daniel Craig would have you believe.
-Spies on Channel 4 was shrouded in secrecy before its debut on Thursday 5th January, with programme-makers releasing no more info than the fact that 15 ordinary men and women would be put to the test as potential spies.
+If you've ever caught sight of yourself in a tux or are particularly partial to a Martini, you may think you're halfway to becoming the perfect James Bond.
+However, a new TV series, Channel 4's Spies, proves that espionage is far tougher and nowhere near as glamorous as Sean Connery, Roger Moore, and Daniel Craig would have you believe.
+Spies on Channel 4 was shrouded in secrecy before its debut on Thursday, 5th January, with programme-makers releasing no more info than the fact that 15 ordinary men and women would be put to the test as potential spies.

 The lead instructor in Spies is Cameron Colquhoun, a former GCHQ senior analyst with experience running cyber and counter-terrorism operations in British Intelligence Agencies.
-He now runs his own cyber intelligence company, called Neon Century, which caters to corporate clients.
+He now runs his own cyber intelligence company, Neon Century, which caters to corporate clients.
 Joining him is intelligence specialist Julian Fisher is believed to have worked for MI6 in his past life as a spy, as well as former MI5 officer Deborah whose previous career remains something of a mystery when it comes to the details.

-- Covert surveillance in a busy south London market
+- Covert surveillance in a busy South London market.

-- Trailing a former agent
+- Trailing a former agent.

-- Detecting whether they themselves are being followed
+- Detecting whether they are being followed.

-- Creating and maintaining a cover story
+- Creating and maintaining a cover story.

-- Extracting crucial intelligence from unwitting members of the public in a pub
+- Extracting crucial intelligence from unwitting members of the public in a pub.

-- Choosing a trusted ally among the other contestants
+- Choosing a trusted ally among the other contestants.

-- Working against their colleagues as informers
+- Working against their colleagues as informers.

-Contestants are eliminated from the show as the series progresses, if they have failed a task or the pros just dont think they have what it takes for the challenges still to come.
-Who can you trust?
-Added into the mix in Spies, as if the trainees didnt have enough to worry about, is the issue of trust and betrayal.
-Rather than being united as a team of beginners, the participants in Spies are set against each other by control.
-One of the trainees is asked to be a mole at the very start of the series, gathering intelligence about the other contestants and reporting back to Control.
+At the very start of the series, one of the trainees is asked to be a mole, gathering intelligence about the other contestants and reporting back to Control.
 Later in the series, the trainees are asked to choose an ally to work with, someone they trust.
-But can they actually trust any of their fellow contestants?
-This is exactly the situation that real-life intelligence officers find themselves in, and its very difficult to know what you yourself would do in a similar situation.
+But can they trust any of their fellow contestants?
+This is exactly the situation that real-life intelligence officers find themselves in, and it isn't easy to know what you would do in a similar situation.

 So, do you have what it takes?

-If youve ever thought about a career for MI5 or the Secret Intelligence Service, Spies demonstrates that it really does take a certain type of person and a very particular set of skills to succeed in the murky world of espionage.
-Its an extremely high pressure, high stakes job, one that can be very lonely and that requires nerves of steel.
+Suppose you've considered a career for MI5 or the Secret Intelligence Service.
+In that case, Spies demonstrates that it does take a certain type of person and a very particular set of skills to succeed in the murky world of espionage.
+Its an extremely high-pressure, high-stakes job, one that can be very lonely and that requires nerves of steel.
 However, an interesting viewpoint from former CIA Director Barry Royden suggests that those who are chosen as spies by intelligence agencies are often simply in the right place at the right time.

 Hey!
-Wheres all the tech?
+Where's all the tech?

-Fans of spy cameras, listening devices and pens that shoot lasers will be disappointed to see that Spies doesnt actually feature much cool technology.
+Fans of spy cameras, listening devices and pens that shoot lasers will be disappointed that Spies doesn't feature much cool technology.
 The show focuses instead on the character, skills and ingenuity of the participants are they made of the right stuff to make it in the world of espionage?
-The show demonstrates that succeeding as a lone intelligence agent, especially one under cover in potentially dangerous surroundings, is more to do with wits, calculated risk-taking and sound judgement rather than cool gadgets.
-However, theres no doubt that a camera hidden in a tie or a pair of glasses, or perhaps a gadget to listen into phone calls, would greatly aid a budding spy to gather the intelligence or evidence they need.
+The show demonstrates that succeeding as a lone intelligence agent, especially one undercover in potentially dangerous surroundings, is more to do with wits, calculated risk-taking and sound judgement rather than cool gadgets.
+However, theres no doubt that a camera is hidden in a tie or a pair of glasses, or perhaps a gadget to listen in to phone calls would greatly aid a budding spy in gathering the intelligence or evidence they need.